© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of St Mary's Church and associated cemetery, 300m north west of Manor Farm is a scheduled monument protected by Historic England under reference 1016723.
 View the official record →

-The Site of St Mary's Church and associated cemetery is an ancient monument located approximately 300 metres north-west of Manor Farm in Dorset.
+The site of St Mary's Church and associated cemetery, located 300 metres north west of Manor Farm in Dorset, is a scheduled ancient monument representing the remains of a medieval parish church and its burial ground.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016723.

 Site of St Mary's Church and associated cemetery, 300m north west of Manor Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016723.